BLOG

 Incoterms set out who is responsible for transportation costs and risks at various points during the shipping process, and different incoterms can apply depending on the mode of transport you use, and the type of goods you are shipping.
 Both the buyer and seller need to agree on the specific incoterms that apply to their transaction.

-The most common incoterms used in B2C shipping are delivery duty paid (DDP), and delivery duty unpaid (DDU/DAP):
+The most common incoterms used in B2C shipping are delivery duty paid (DDP), and delivery duty unpaid (DDU/DAP).
+These terms define whether you or your customer pays the import fees, which can impact the buying experience and your costs.

 Understanding DAP/DDU (Delivered at Place / Delivered Duty Unpaid)